-Remove the cover from the needle and gently insert it through the center of the rubber plug into the bag.
+Remove the cover from the needle and gently insert it through the center of the rubber plug into one of the bags.

 CAUTION: The needle is extremely sharp!
 Take care not to tear any holes in the plastic, or yourself.